biobakery/Macarron/README.md

     * Second column must contain either HMDB ID or PubChem Compound Identifier (CID).
     * Third column must contain the name of the metabolite.
     * Fourth column must contain a continuous chemical property such as m/z or RT or shift/ppm.
-    * Other annotations such as RT, m/z or other identifiers can be listed column 4 onward.
+    * Other annotations such as LC-MS method, RT, m/z, or other identifiers can be listed column 4 onward.
 3. Sample metadata
     * Must contain samples in rows and metadata in columns.
     * First column must identify samples.
+Sample names must overlap between the metadata file and the feture abundances file.
     * Second column must contain categorical metadata relevant to prioritization such as phenotypes, exposures or environments.
 4. Chemical taxonomy
     * First column must contain the HMDB ID or PubChem CID.
 IDs must be consistent between annotation and taxonomy files.
     * Second and third columns must contain chemical subclass and class of the respective metabolite.

-If you do not have the chemical taxonomy file, you can generate this file using the annotation dataframe and Macarron utility `decorate_ID` (see Advanced Topics).
+If you do not have the chemical taxonomy file, you can generate this file using the annotation dataframe and Macarron utility `decorate_ID`.

 ### Output Files ###
 By default, all files will be stored in a folder named Macarron_output inside the current working directory.
 The main prioritization results are stored in ``prioritized_metabolites_all.csv``.
 Another file, ``prioritized_metabolites_characterizable.csv`` is a subset of ``prioritized_metabolites_all.csv`` and only contains metabolic features which covary with at least one annotated metabolite.